Hotmanics/diamond-erc1155/README.md

 ## Quickstart
 NOTE: All commands can be done from the repository's root directory.

-1. Clone this repo & install dependencies
+# 1. Clone this repo & install dependencies

 ```
 yarn install
 ```

-2. Run smart contract tests on local hardhat node:
+# 2. Run smart contract tests on local hardhat node:

 ```
 yarn hardhat:test
 ```

+# 3. Envrionment specific paths
-3. There are two paths to take in this README: `3.1` and `3.2`. `3.1` follows development with your local hardhat node and most EVM compatible chains. `3.2` follows development with ZkSync and ZkSync Testnet.
+ There are two paths to take in this README: `3.1` and `3.2`. `3.1` follows development with your local hardhat node and most EVM compatible chains. `3.2` follows development with ZkSync and ZkSync Testnet.
 There are key differences in their development processes, therefore you need to interact with the project differently based on your needs.

     ## 3.1.
 Hardhat & Most EVM Compatible Chains Development